Vyral/base-template/_posts/2024-01-10-breaking-news-how-the-2024-real-estate-market-is-defying-winter-norms.md

 We anticipate a strong spring selling market ahead.
 If you have any questions or need guidance in navigating the current real estate landscape, don't hesitate to call or send us an email.&nbsp;

-<br>Happy New Year, and may your 2024 be filled with real estate success!
+Happy New Year, and may your 2024 be filled with real estate success!